AlgyJr/ios_guides/Search-Bar-Guide.md

 When creating a search display controller programatically, you'll have to set all the delegates manually.

-In either case (instatiation via Interface Builder or programatically), the containing view controller will have its [`searchDisplayController`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIViewController_Class/index.html#//apple_ref/occ/instp/UIViewController/searchDisplayController) property set to newly created search display controller.
+In either case (instantiation via Interface Builder or programatically), the containing view controller will have its [`searchDisplayController`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIViewController_Class/index.html#//apple_ref/occ/instp/UIViewController/searchDisplayController) property set to newly created search display controller.